viktorrusakov/happy-control/README.md

 ## How to use

 The main part of the package is implemented in a single class called ControlSystem.
-This class describes a control system and its methods implement the algorithm of approximation of given system.
+This class describes a control system and its methods implement the algorithm of approximation of a given system.

 ```python
 from napalm_control.approximation_tools import ControlSystem